-In a recent case, according to the Department of Justice, a former NASA employed pled guilty to a contract scheme in which he pressured contractors to use a friend’s business and making false statements while being investigated.
+According to the Department of Justice, a former NASA employee pled guilty to a contract scheme in which he made false statements and pressured contractors to use a friend’s business.

 As a full-time employee of NASA’s Goddard Space Flight Center, Nathaniel Wright, 55, used his position to manipulate task orders to benefit small businesses whose experience did not align with the contracts.
 Between 2009 and 2012, Wright instructed and suggested to contractors how to create documents to justify including his friend’s business.